Autodesk/hubble/updater/README.md

 1. Create a config file in `updater/config.py` in your local clone (based on [`updater/config.py.example`](config.py.example))
 1. Configure a service or cronjob that executes `python3 update-stats.py` once per day.

-Alternatively you can set it up via Docker:
+Alternatively, you can set it up via Docker:
 1. Build the Docker image
     ```sh
     $ docker build . --tag hubble-updater